-CIV ENV 306-0 Uncertainty Analysis in Civil EngineeringProbability, statistics, and decision theory.
+CIV ENV 306-0 Uncertainty Analysis in Civil Engineering Probability, statistics, and decision theory.
 Discrete and continuous random variables, marginal and conditional distributions, moments, statistical model selection and significance tests, hypothesis testing, and elementary Bayesian decision theory.
 Application to problems in soil mechanics, water resources, transportation, and structures.

 CIV ENV 314-0 Organic Geochemistry The sources and fates of organic matter in the natural environment; global cycling of organic carbon; applications to the study of modern and ancient environments.
-Prerequisites: 1 course in earth and planetary sciences or environmental sciences and 1 course in chemistry.
+Taught with EARTH 314; students may not earn credit for both courses.
+Prerequisites: 1 course in earth and planetary sciences or environmental sciences; 1 course in chemistry.